dff-labs/M061/README.md

 Yes, we probably need a pretty diagram for this.
 That will come soon!

-The project (including the submodules) use the following technologies:
+The project overall uses the following technologies:

 * Golang    - the core application talking to the sensors is written in Go
 * Redis     - to store data from the sensors
 * Python    - for reading and processing data
-* PySide2 (QT) - for the GUI
+* PySide2   - This is the QT implementation used for the GUI

 ## Development